jeannotlapin/rfc6189bis/draft-zrtp-pq.md

    return sharedSecret
 ~~~

-The HMAC function is based on the negociated hash algorithm
+The HMAC function is based on the negotiated hash algorithm.

 # Retransmissions